 - Extensive requests

 As provided for by Florida State Statute 119.07 and the Florida Attorney General’s Office, when the nature or volume of public records to be inspected or provided requires extensive use of information technology resources, extensive clerical assistance, supervisory assistance or both, an additional fee will be charged for requests requiring extensive research and production time.
-The fee for extensive requests is $7.00 for each half hour.
+The fee for extensive requests is $8.65 per 30 minutes.

 - $14.00 per audio or 911 calls

-- One call requires a deposit of $10 with remaining balance due upon completion.
+- One call requires a deposit of $10 with the remaining balance due upon completion.

 You may use the link to print a PDF copy of the request form.

-Please complete and submit the request form along with the required fee to one the records clerks in the Records Department.
+Please complete and submit the request form along with the required fee to one of the records clerks in the Records Department.

 - Active criminal intelligence information